-Prior to moving back to Canada, Megan lived in Nashville, TN, where she served as President and sat on the board of the non-profit print studio Platetone, Printmaking, Book and Paper Arts.
-She taught numerous workshops at libraries, schools, and events with the non-profit Turnip Green Creative Reuse and also taught printmaking workshops for adults and children in the Nashville, TN area.
+Megan brings a wealth of experience to her current roles from her time in Nashville, TN, where Megan served as President and board member of Platetone, Printmaking, Book and Paper Arts, a non-profit print studio.
+Her dedication to arts and art community extended to teaching workshops at libraries, schools, and events with Turnip Green Creative Reuse, as well as conducting printmaking workshops for adults and children in the Nashville area.

 I believe that the richest and truest forms of art spring unashamedly from the soil at the center of a human being.
 The pulsing core of my life is not a solitary self-defined ‘me’ but rather a complex and beautiful friendship with my brother and the lover of my whole self: Jesus.
 My creative work is an attempt to give language to the great dance of love at the centre of my life; a humble yet fiercely determined act of visual and poetic storytelling.